Medically Reviewed by Traci C. Johnson, MD on August 16, 2021

 How to Tell Your Partner

 If you think you have an STD, tell your partner(s) as soon as possible.
 You may be able to spread the infection even if you have already begun treatment or are using condoms.
 With some STDs, doctors recommend treating both partners at the same time.
 This may be a difficult conversation.
 Some people find it helpful to write a script ahead of time.
-Be sure to let your partner ask questions and express his or her feelings.
+Be sure to let your partner ask questions and express their feelings.

 STDs and Pregnancy